Monti warns of mounting EU divisions, resentment

-STRASBOURG Italian Prime Minister Mario Monti warned on Wednesday that the euro zone debt crisis was fuelling dangerous divisions and resentment within the currency bloc and said it was wrong to try to divide member states into "goodies and baddies."
+STRASBOURG, Feb 15 Italian Prime Minister Mario Monti warned on Wednesday that the euro zone debt crisis was fuelling dangerous divisions and resentment within the currency bloc and said it was wrong to try to divide member states into "goodies and baddies".

 Addressing the European Parliament in Strasbourg, Monti said that while southern, so-called peripheral countries were widely blamed for the debt crisis, France and Germany also carried major responsibility for watering down the bloc's fiscal rules.